Faux Wood Tile

 Does it really look like wood?

 Explore the various types of tile available for your project.
-If you want to go the wood route, investigate cork and hardwood options.
+If you think you want to go the wood route, investigate cork and hardwood options and compare.